zhenry9/ullr/docs/use-cases/skiracing.rst

 or a start impulse that arrives out of order will both result in trouble.
 Let's imagine we are running a GS on a 30s interval.
 An on-time arrival setting of 25s should be safe.
-Any message that arrives after 25s will appear in the late messages list and can manually be sent to Split Second.
+Any message that arrives after 25s will appear in the late messages list and can manually be sent to Split Second later on.
 For more info on late messages, see :ref:`Handling Late Messages`.

 Since our start timer is a DCE device, select DCE from the dropdown.